 Label any plants you bring along and please return pots and labels so we can minimise costs and keep putting plants out!

-Everyone's welcome to come and participate!
+Everyone's welcome to participate!
 (Facebook page available at this link: Community Seedling Hubs - Brisbane)

 New urban farming projects have been established on Boundary St (southern end) and the Dutton Park hilltop (near the basketball court).
 If you'd like to volunteer with either of these projects but you're having trouble tracking down the organisers, send my office an email and we'll put you in touch!